xibosignage/xibo-manual/source/en/layouts_2.md

 ### Tags

 Layouts can be tagged which allows for ordering and makes it easier to find and view a large number of Layouts if grouped by a certain Tag.
-Administrators can set certain Tag's to have a Value associated to them.
-Tags that have a Tag Value will show the selections available from an additional field -  **Tag value** drop down.

-{tip}
-From v2.3.6, you can add an associated value for Tags without an existing predefined value.
-Enter the Value you wish to associate with the Tag in the **Tag value** field and click enter.
-If you do not wish to enter a Tag value, then this field can be left blank.
-{/tip}

-{tip}
-For further information on what **Tag **and **Tag Values** to use, please speak with your Administrator.
-{/tip}
+See the [Tags](tour_tags_2.html) for further details.

 ### Templates